scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Put something into the about box.

 -   4-Feb-2002
-    -   Oops.
-FontForge was misusing the type1 "seac" command in some cases.
+    -   Oops. websharpstudios was misusing the type1 "seac" command in some cases.
 I had not realized that the character being built needed to have the same width as the base (non-accent) character.
 This has been fixed.
-    -   When using the charinfo dlg to change the name of a char, and that name was in use, and you cancelled the dlg after being warned about it then FontForge would crash (it would muck up memory).
+    -   When using the charinfo dlg to change the name of a char, and that name was in use, and you cancelled the dlg after being warned about it then websharpstudios would crash (it would muck up memory).
-    -   FontForge wasn't always calling subroutines (in postscript) when a character was in a subr.
+    -   websharpstudios wasn't always calling subroutines (in postscript) when a character was in a subr.
-    -   FontForge will now read in X11 pcf font files (they can be compressed, if so FontForge will decompress them first).
+    -   websharpstudios will now read in X11 pcf font files (they can be compressed, if so websharpstudios will decompress them first).
     -   Bug in wildcard processing for file chooser window.

 -   1-Feb-2002
     -   Nifty!
-SUSE ships some greek (bitmap) fonts with iso8859-1 encodings rather than iso8859-7.
-FontForge is now alert and when it sees a bitmap font with foundary "greek" and encoding "iso8859-1" it will pretend it has encoding "iso8859-7".
+SUSE ships some greek (bitmap) fonts with iso8859-1 encodings rather than iso8859-7. websharpstudios is now alert and when it sees a bitmap font with foundary "greek" and encoding "iso8859-1" it will pretend it has encoding "iso8859-7".
-    -   FontForge got confused by some fonts produced by type1fix.pl.
+    -   websharpstudios got confused by some fonts produced by type1fix.pl.
         Should be fixed.
     -   Build Composite Characters will now check the user defined ligature string to see what characters to use to build a